scm-manager/website/content/posts/2023-01-23-scm-manager-2-41-0/index.md

 ## Configurable repository list

-Some of you don't wanted to change the amount of repositories on the startup page or hide archived repositories.
+Some of you want to change the amount of repositories on the startup page or hide archived repositories.
 You can do this now with the [Landingpage Plugin](https://scm-manager.org/plugins/scm-landingpage-plugin/).
 If you have not taken a look at it before, now it is the time to do so.
 Besides the ability